snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 **Seasonal rotation.** I fill the "next size up" bins for both boys twice yearly (:seedling:+:beach_umbrella: / :fallen_leaf:+:snowman_with_snow:), so that I know where to go for extras as soon as they're needed instead of scrambling in the moment and/or unnecessarily buying new!

+## Cost

+Our biggest expense was the custom wardrobe for better storage. :basket: Luckily, that'll stay even if the room style changes later.

-*Most importantly...* we have one happy boy!
+*Most importantly...* we have one happy boy! :heart_eyes:

 ![Organization](../assets/img/acousticbed-icon.jpg){: .mx-auto.d-block :}

-## Cost

-Our biggest budget line items were putting in the custom wardrobe to improve our storage situation. :basket: Luckily, that will stay even if my kid chooses to change up the aesthetic of the space later on, so it was money well spent! :heart_eyes:

 | Materials | Cost (+ tax/shipping) |
 |----|----------------------:|